rutikwankhade/Devblogs-hashnode/cl6aamnif0bfpz0nv8uj69dd9.md

 ## I built an app to crowdsource  internet's best side project ideas

 If you are following me for a while you know I love building side projects.
 And every time I decided to build one, I didn't know how it will turn out in the end.
-But one thing is for sure, it all started with a half-baked idea.
+But one thing is for sure, it all started with a **half-baked idea**.

 half baked idea? what's that?
-Well, this little conversation with Joe (my imaginary friend who is always hungry) might add some light to it.
+Well, this little conversation with Joe (*my imaginary friend who is always hungry*) might add some light to it.